 Be Prepared to Interview

 You’ll need to have a plan in place when you're contacted to interview.
 Figure out how you're going to be able to get to the interview location in a timely manner.
 That might mean an expensive plane ticket unless you can find a last-minute bargain.
 In addition, you’ll need to figure out how to take time off from your current job.
 Depending on the level of the job, the company may or may not offer to pay some or all of your travel expenses.

 If you’re networking your way into an organization, you might enlist the support of your internal contacts to convey to decision makers the message that you’re relocating to the area.
 In addition, your personal network is also a good source of advice on making the move when it actually happens.
 You'll be able to find out about housing, schools, and other factors involved in relocating.

 Another option is to move to the area where you’d like to work before you have an actual job lined up.
 That may seem a little scary, but it’s possible with some forethought.
 For exampling, finding temporary work or taking on some gigs to pay the bills while you're seeking a permanent position is a way to generate income.
 But, you need to keep in mind all the various expenses involved with a big move before you pack your bags.

 Be Sure to Consider All Your Expenses

 It's a good idea to calculate your expenses prior to making your move.
 In addition to travel expenses for interviews, you’ll also have all the expenses involved with relocating, and there’s the possibility of some down time if you’re not moving from one job immediately into the next.
-Some good news, however, is that some of your job search expenses may be tax deductible.
 Use these free calculators to check out salaries and the cost-of-living in the location where you are interested in relocating.